flipay/code-challenges/README.md

 }
 ```

+### How to calculate Average Price?

-The "Price" in the output will be determined by the rate in USD, which means for `BTC-USD`, it will be the number of `USD amount / BTC amount`.
+The "Average Price" in the output will be determined by the ratio of input and output amount in USD.
+In the case of `BTC-USD`, it will be the number of `USD amount / BTC amount`.
+And the output amount will be determined by active orders in the order book.

+Don't worry if this confused you, you can take a look at our explanation in [Understanding exchange price caculation](./docs/understanding-exchange-price.md).

-Note that the reason we need "Input amount" is because the "Price" can vary depends on how much input amount users give.
+Note that the reason we need "Input amount" is because the "Average Price" can vary depends on how much input amount users give.

 ### Resources